Devang47/devang47/README.md

 # Hi, Folks  <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height='30px'>

-Hello!
-I’m Devang Saklani — curious developer based in Uttarakhand, India 🇮🇳.
-Interested in  meditation, travelling,  websites,  science & developer tools,  human interactions. <br>
+I’m Devang Saklani — a curious developer based in Uttarakhand, India 🇮🇳.
+Interested in  meditation, traveling,  websites,  science & developer tools, and human interactions. <br>

 I’m currently looking for new opportunities as a Software Engineer.
-If you have anything for me or just want to say hi, feel free to message me, my inbox is always open.
+If you have anything for me or want to say hi, feel free to message me, my inbox is always open.
 I’ll try my best to get back to you! <br>  <br>
 [My Email](mailto:devangsaklani@gmail.com) <br>
 [Portfolio](saklani.dev)<br>